|

 Emmett served

-aboard LST 783 during WWII as a member of the United States
+aboard LST-783 during WWII as a member of the United States

-Navy.
+LST-783 Cruise Book, A WWII Journal.
 After the war, he moved from job to job, city to city

 before settling down in Peru, Indiana.
 Even then, while working